 “Last night I dreamt I went to Manderley again.”

 ‘Rebecca’ by Daphne Du Maurier is a mysterious, Gothic romance which incorporates vivid, beautiful description with breath-taking action.
 The book is told from the point of view of a woman, who is never named.
 She marries a wealthy, older man named Mr de Winter.
 He has already been married once before to the mysterious Rebecca.
 She has now died, but still haunts Mr de Winter’s new wife and their house, Manderley, through the formidable housekeeper and Rebecca’s former friend, Mrs Danvers.

-And what I love about Du Maurier is she provides a good ending, and I thought the ending to this one was satisfying and well-written.
+I love Daphne Du Maurier because she provides fantastic endings, and I thought the ending to ‘Rebecca’ was satisfying and well-written.

 What are you reading at the moment?
 What do you think of my review of ‘Rebecca’ by Daphne Du Maurier?
 Have you read anything by Daphne Du Maurier?

 Let me know all your thoughts in the comments below 🙂